 I don't know how much rebuilding will help that, Ben.
 The LS in mine has 6000 miles on it, and it still likes to spin the inside tire when taking off in gravel or something.
 Maybe the differential action still lets it do that.
 It locks up good when taking off in a straight line though.
 When you're turning in a circle, somethings got to slip somewhere.

-Well I checked just to be sure, and sure enough she left 2 nice big 255 millimeter wide patches. :D It works in a straight line fine, but sometimes I like a little bitof fun oversteer and it stinks when I can't even kick the ass-end of the truck out at all.
+Well I checked just to be sure, and sure enough she left 2 nice big 255 millimeter wide patches.
+It works in a straight line fine, but sometimes I like a little bitof fun oversteer and it stinks when I can't even kick the ass-end of the truck out at all.
 It is worse around right turns though, when going left it will 'lock' better and tend to oversteer a bit easier.
-Oh well, maybe I should just drive like an adult and not spin my tires? :confused: Yeah right! :rolleyes: :D
+Oh well, maybe I should just drive like an adult and not spin my tires?
+Yeah right!

 You're welcome Keller, and Ben, don't grow up just yet.
 I was thinking today, the Firestones on my truck are some of the ones being recalled (again), so why not do some nice smoky burnouts and get some good pics?
 It doesn't matter whether I give them back looking like new, or a "little" worn, right?